haroldmud/KK/README.md

-A bunch of fun Kotkin Coding challenges for practice and learning purposes.
+A whole bunch of fun Kotkin Coding challenges for practice and learning purposes.